 Mrs. Parker is excited to get a Hollywood themed China set from the local movie theater.
 But her and a theater full of woman become increasingly frustrated over the course of the summer by the excuses of the movie theater manager when they don’t receive the new promised pieces.
 As the summer drags on all the women are continuously given the same Ronald Coleman gravy boat over and over again.
 It’s probably my favorite segment out of the whole movie.

 The film looks like a tv movie much of the time.
 The time period of the 1940’s doesn’t feel as vibrant and authentic as it did in A Christmas Story.
 Shepard narrates the proceedings, but there aren’t endearing and funny memorable pieces of his writing accompanying the humorous events as everyone loved the first time we saw Ralphie.
 You know, all those lines that fans quote all the time?
 You’d be hard pressed to find a single one in It Runs In the Family.

 Nothing in the movie really clicks.
 I suppose it’s harmless and smaller children might enjoy some of it, but it’s very silly humor, nothing will stick with you and it certainly won’t become a movie that will become part of any annual traditional watching.
 You’d probably have trouble even finding it!
 I couldn’t even unearth a trailer for it!

 They should just leave the Parker family alone.
 We have 1984’s A Christmas Story.
 Everyone likes A Christmas Story.
-Everyone continues to watch it and discover it every year.
+Everyone continues to watch it and new generations discover it every year.
 There’s no need to try to recapture that magic or to try to continue that story past Ralphie getting his Red Ryder BB gun.